swtv-kaist/ZigZagFuzz/README.md

 You can find dictionary file examples in `paper_exp/keyword_dict/`.
 The dictionary file is a simple list of keywords that can be used in command-line options.

-## Replay
-The saved program option input files should contain the path to the file input.
-However, to make it easier to mutate the command-line option input files, The path strings are replaced with "@@".
-If you want to replay the saved test case, you should replace the first @@ in a command-line option input with the corresponding file input path.

-You can also use `utils/get_gcov.py` script as the following example.

 ## Experiment setups
 You can find experiment materials in `paper_exp/`.

+## Replay
+When ZigZagFuzz saves program option input files, it replaces the file path arguments with the placeholder string `@@`.
+This makes it easier to mutate command-line option files during fuzzing.

+To replay a saved test case, you must replace the first occurrence of `@@` in the command-line input with the actual path to the corresponding file input.

+Refer to the following example for clarification.

 ## Working example
 1. Build ZigZagFuzz